Rakib2622/hotel-booking-task-rakibul-islam/README.md

 Or, if you copied the files manually, just open the project folder in your terminal.

 2. Install Dependencies
-Install PHP dependencies:
+--Install PHP dependencies:

-bash
-Copy code
 composer install

-Install Node dependencies (optional, if you’re using frontend assets):
+--Install Node dependencies (optional, if you’re using frontend assets): npm install

-bash
-Copy code
-npm install
 3. Configure the Environment
 Duplicate .env.example and rename it to .env:

-bash
-Copy code
-cp .env.example .env
 Now edit .env with your database credentials:

-makefile
-Copy code
 APP_NAME="Hotel Booking System"
 APP_ENV=local
 APP_KEY=